-One of the primary reasons of going abroad is to earn more and be able to send money to family members for various purposes.
-Since this money sending activity is a routine task overseas Filipino workers do, it pays to find a safe and cost effective way to remit money.
+One of the primary reasons for going abroad is to earn more and be able to send money to family members for various purposes.
+Since this money sending activity is a routine task overseas Filipino workers do, it pays to find a safe and cost-effective way to remit money.
 Here are a few remittance tips to help OFWs make the most of their hard-earned money when sending them to families back home.

 Choose a reputable cable agency

-Whether it’s a bank (BPI, PNB, BDO or Metrobank) or a specialty remittance outlet (Moneygram, Western Union or LBC Remit), ensure that you choose a reputable conduit for your money remittance transactions.
+Whether it’s a bank (BPI, PNB, BDO or Metrobank) or a specialty remittance outlet (Moneygram, Western Union or LBC Remit), ensure that you choose an essential conduit for your money remittance transactions.
 They may cost a bit more than others, but they also offer convenience to recipients in the Philippines.
-More importantly you are more confident that your money reaches its destination since you transacted with a stable company.
+More importantly, you are more confident that your money reaches its destination since you transacted with a stable company.

 Learn about currency exchange before making a remittance

-Some Filipinos can hold on to their precious foreign currencies when dollar value depreciates against the Philippine peso and wait until their value against the Philippine peso increases.
+Some Filipinos can hold on to their precious foreign currencies when dollar value depreciates against the Philippine peso.
+They, then, wait until their value against the Philippine peso increases.
 When the foreign currency appreciates, they immediately unload their cash that yields higher returns.
-Such skill requires guidance from newspaper’s business section or read the currency trends on television (Bloomberg, Wall Street Journal).
-Do this only if you have the luxury to buy time and there is no need to rush.
+Such skill requires guidance from a newspaper’s business section or read the currency trends on television (Bloomberg, Wall Street Journal).
+Do this only if you have the luxury to buy time, and there is no need to rush.

 Try electronic transfer